• Free shipping on all orders

 Sometimes, there are reasons for excessive humping behavior that cannot be understood.
 If your dog finds himself in this category, fear not.

 Professional canine behaviorists will more than likely be able to help you.
-Get in touch with one who states they have experience in abnormal humping behavior and do your research on them before you financially commit to them.
+Get in touch with one who has experience with abnormal humping behavior and research them before signing up for a training session.
 Just know that there is light at the end of the tunnel!

 Divider 3